ISE-FIZKarlsruhe/fizzysearch/README.md

 - [ ] Add a sample FTS implementation as demo

-- [ ] Add documentation onm how to build the dependencies and where to fetch the SPARQL grammar
+- [ ] Add documentation on how to build the dependencies and where to fetch the SPARQL grammar